Will the Bankruptcy Trustee Come to My Home to Collect Property?

 • the trustee received calls or letters from your ex-spouse, ex-friend, or a creditor which indicate that you own more property than you listed

-• you own an expensive house but have listed little or no furniture and electronics, or
+• you own an expensive house but little furniture, or

-• your schedules list excessive amounts of credit card debt with little or no property to show for it.
+• your schedules list excessive amounts of credit card debt and little property.

 Also, the trustee will want to examine storage spaces, safe deposit boxes, and other locations.